merchise/xotl.ql/docs/source/_revenge/scanners.rst

                 18 BINARY_ADD
                 19 RETURN_VALUE

-Notice that in both cases the JUMP_FORWARD targets the byte-code that handles (or leaves alone) the result of the conditional expression.
-So inner conditional expressions don't end with neither a JUMP or a RETURN_VALUE, but leave the TOS as it is.
+Notice that in both cases the `JUMP_FORWARD`:opcode: targets the byte-code that handles (or leaves alone) the result of the conditional expression.
+So inner conditional expressions don't end with neither a jump or a ``RETURN_VALUE``, but leave the TOS as it is.

-This is actually the same issue with basic expression having a final RETURN_VALUE.
+This is actually the same issue with basic expression having a final ``RETURN_VALUE``.

 This actually means that ``expr`` should not be considered a standalone expression but that always occur inside a bigger structure, so if we change